 When we research the Magic Kingdom, we study its traffic patterns, asking:

-During the school year, when fewer young people are in the park, early-morning traffic is more evenly distributed but remains heaviest in Tomorrowland, Frontierland, and Fantasyland.
 Our researchers tested the frequent claim that most people turn right into Tomorrowland and tour the Magic Kingdom in a counterclockwise sequence.
-We found it to be baseless.
-As the park fills, visitors head for the top attractions before lines get long.
-This, more than any other factor, determines morning traffic patterns.
+We found the claim to be baseless.

-A surge of "early birds" arrives before or around opening time but is quickly dispersed throughout the empty park.
+2. HOW LONG DOES IT TAKE FOR THE PARK TO FILL UP?
+HOW ARE THE VISITORS DISPERSED IN THE PARK?
+A surge of early birds arrives before or around opening time but is quickly dispersed throughout the empty park.
 After the initial wave is absorbed, there's a lull lasting about an hour after opening.
-Then the park is inundated for about two hours, peaking between 10 a.m. and noon.
+Then the park is inundated for about 2 hours, peaking between 10 a.m. and noon.
 Arrivals continue in a steady but diminishing stream until around 2 p.m.
 The lines we sampled were longest between 1 and 2 p.m., indicating more arrivals than departures into the early afternoon.
 For touring purposes, most attractions develop long lines between 10 and 11:30 a.m.

-From late morning through early afternoon, guests are equally distributed through all of the lands.
-We found, however, that guests concentrate in Fantasyland, Liberty Square, and Frontierland in late afternoon, with a decrease of visitors in Adventureland and Tomorrowland.
+From late morning until early afternoon, guests are equally distributed through all the lands.
+However, guests concentrate in Fantasyland, Liberty Square, and Frontierland in late afternoon, with a decrease of visitors in Adventureland and Tomorrowland.
 Adventureland's Jungle Cruise and Tomorrowland's Buzz Lightyear and Space Mountain continue to be crowded, but most other attractions in those lands are readily accessible.

+3. HOW DO MOST VISITORS TOUR THE PARK?
 Do first-time visitors tour differently from repeat guests?
 Many first-time visitors are guided by friends or relatives familiar with the Magic Kingdom.
 These tours may or may not follow an orderly sequence.
 First-time visitors without personal guides tend to be more orderly in their touring.
 Many first-time visitors, however, are drawn to Cinderella Castle upon entering the park and thus begin their rotation from Fantasyland.
 Repeat visitors usually go directly to their favorite attractions.

+6. WHAT ARE THE TRAFFIC PATTERNS NEAR AND AT CLOSING TIME?
 On our sample days, in busy times and off-season at the park, departures outnumbered arrivals beginning in midafternoon.
 Many visitors left in late afternoon as the dinner hour approached.
-When the park closed early, guests departed steadily during the two hours before closing, with a huge exodus at closing time.
+When the park closed early, guests departed steadily during the 2 hours before closing, with a huge exodus at closing time.
 When the park closed late, a huge exodus began immediately after the early-evening parade and fireworks, with a second mass departure after the late parade, continuing until closing.
-Because Main Street and the transportation services remain open after the other six lands close, crowds leaving at closing mainly affect conditions on Main Street and at the monorail, ferry, and bus boarding areas.
-In the hour before closing, the other six lands normally are uncrowded.
+Because Main Street and the transportation services remain open after the other five lands close, crowds leaving at closing mainly affect conditions on Main Street and at the monorail-, ferry-, and bus-boarding areas.
+In the hour before closing, the other five lands are normally uncrowded.